TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/project_basic_informational_site.md

 </div>

 ### Submitting a Solution
-If you're planning to submit a live demo with your student solution, one of the easiest ways to do that is using Repl.it.
+If you're planning to submit a live demo with your student solution, one of the easiest ways to do that is using Replit.
 To do this:

 1. Go to [replit.com](https://replit.com)
 2. Create a new repl